fcvproductions/pingstatus/README.md

 Create a directory 'pingstatus' under /home/pi and place the script and jpg files inside.

-Move the jpg and index.html files to /var/www/html:
+Move the jpg and index.php files to /var/www/html:

 sudo mv /home/pi/*.jpg /var/www/html